kevinlongboy/AirBnB/README.md

 <img src="assets/gifs/fraiser-alistair-hilarious-chair.gif" alt="Frasier Alistair Hilarious Chair GIF" width="250">

 ### Reviews

 _Hear the peoples' voice_

 CraneBnB gives its members the ability voice their opinions and share their experiences from previous stays.

-Users can also modify and delete any pervious posts they've previously posted.
+Users can also modify and delete any reviews they've previously posted.
 <br>
 <br>
 <img src="assets/gifs/roz-why-are-you-telling-her-this.gif" alt="Roz Why are You Telling Her This GIF" width="250">

 ## 🖱 Get Started

-###
+Ready to try

 ## ⏳ Future Implementations

 ### Bookings
+Bookings will supplement the Spots feature with functionality.
+Guests will be able to make, modify, and delete a reservation for a Spot, while Hosts will be able to view and manage any reservations for their own listings.

 ### Images
+Images feature will bring life to both Spots and Reviews.
+Hosts will have the ability to add, modify, and delete images for their Spot listings, and Guests will be able to do the same for any reviews they've written.

 ## 📚 Languages and Libraries Used